StreetScout

 Where is Hall?

-Hall is a suburb of Australian Capital Territory, Australia.
+Hall is a suburb of Australian Capital Territory, Australia, in the Unincorporated ACT local government area.

 What is the population of Hall?